sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 Branding the Sharetribe Web Template is easy with a refined styling approach that lets you set the marketplace colors, logos, and favicons quickly.
-You’ll also likely want to change your marketplace’s microcopy, modify your landing page, and add essential information to your users with Console’s Microcopy and Pages editors.
+You’ll also likely want to change your marketplace’s texts, modify your landing page, and add essential information to your users with Console’s Marketplace Texts TODO CHECK NAMING and Pages editors.

 Learn more about
 [how content works in Flex](/concepts/content-management/).